 Choose the Music

-1. Recorded Music: If you wish to include recorded music, check with the church regarding their policies and facilities for playing it.
+- Recorded music: If you wish to play recorded tracks, confirm the church’s facilities and policies.
+Popular choices include Time to Say Goodbye by Andrea Bocelli and Sarah Brightman, My Way by Frank Sinatra, and Supermarket Flowers by Ed Sheeran.
 When creating a funeral plan with The Farewell Guide, you can let us know which songs or hymns you would like included in the ceremony, for yourself or a loved one.

 Step 3: Logistics and Legalities